At the OHSU Knight Cancer Institute, we offer expert, team-based care for all stages of this complex illness.

 - Age: Stomach cancer rates increase sharply in people older than 50.

-- Bacterial infection: H. pylori, a type of bacterial infection of the stomach’s inner lining, can lead to inflammation and ulcers.
+- Infection: H. pylori, a type of bacterial infection of the stomach, can lead to inflammation and ulcers.
 It is found in most stomach cancer patients.

-- Diet: Diets high in salted, pickled, fermented, smoked and preserved foods, including processed meats, can increase risk.
-Diets low in fresh fruit and vegetables also increase risk.
+- Diet: Diets high in salted, pickled, fermented, smoked and preserved foods, including processed meats.

-- Family history: Having a parent, sibling or child with stomach cancer increases risk.
+- Family history: Having a parent, sibling or child with stomach cancer.

 - Genetic syndromes: Several inherited genetic defects increase the risk.
-OHSU offers genetic counseling, testing and risk assessment to help patients identify and manage risk.
+OHSU offers genetic counseling, testing and risk assessment to help you identify and manage risk.

 Stomach cancer outcomes

-Stomach cancer usually isn’t found until after it has spread, though, so overall survival rates remain discouraging.
+Unfortunately, stomach cancer often isn’t found until after it has spread, so overall survival rates remain discouraging.
 Still, survival rates are averages and can’t predict the outcome for an individual.
 Five-year relative survival rates also, by definition, reflect the treatments that were available five or more years ago.

 Signs of hope: Survival rates are gradually climbing.
 Our Cancer Early Detection Advanced Research Center is dedicating hundreds of scientists to finding ways to detect cancer earlier.